naveensynergy7/screenshot-to-google-image-search-extension-automation/README.md

 # Quick Screenshot Tool

-A browser extension that allows you to take screenshots with a simple keyboard shortcut (Ctrl+I) and copy them directly to your clipboard for easy Google Image search.
+A browser extension that automatically takes screenshots and searches them on Google Images with a single keyboard shortcut (Ctrl+I).
+Perfect for finding products from social media posts!

 ## Features

-- **Quick Activation**: Press `Ctrl+I` (or `Cmd+I` on Mac) to start screenshot mode
+- **One-Click Workflow**: Press `Ctrl+I` → Drag to select → Automatic Google search
-- **Drag to Select**: Click and drag to create a rectangular selection area
-- **Clipboard Integration**: Screenshots are automatically copied to your clipboard
-- **Visual Feedback**: Clear visual indicators during screenshot mode
+- **Smart Navigation**: Automatically opens Google Images and clicks "Search by image"
+- **Real Clipboard Integration**: Uses Clipboard API to paste actual image data
 - **Cross-Platform**: Works on all major social media platforms and websites
+- **Zero Manual Steps**: No manual pasting or navigation required

 ## Installation